Renchunzi-Xie/MaNo/README.md

+> [!WARNING]
+> This library is currently in a phase of active development.
+All features are subject to change without prior notice.
 ## MaNo (NeurIPS'24)
 **The repository contains the official implementation of MaNo, a training-free method to assess the generalization performance of neural networks under distribution shifts introduced in**